Ahmadalsofi/Hired/README.md

 - Take an interview from your own questions list.
 - A checklist for reviewing iOS assignments (WIP).

-Below are few some of the screenshots of the application.
+Below are some of the screenshots of the application.

 <p align="center">
     <img src="readmeAssets/1.PNG" width="200"/>